 Clash of Clans “Downloading Content” Bug

 Another big problem inside Clash is the “downloading content” pop-up and error users continue to face.
 We’ve seen reports about this dating back to 2014, but every few months it creeps up again.
-Most notably, we’re seeing tons of complaints in June of 2018.
-This is especially troubling as it wastes users monthly data limits.
+We saw a ton of complaints in June of 2018, and a few more here in 2019.
+This is especially troubling as it wastes users’ monthly data limits.
 We have two potential ways to fix this.

 - Close Clash and Clans and change how you are connected to the internet (like turn off WiFi)